-WeBWorK: Each section will have associated WeBWorK, collectively worth 10% of your grade; each problem is worth 1 point (0.1%).
+WeBWorK: Each section will have associated WeBWorK, collectively worth 23% of your grade; each problem is worth 1 point (0.1%).
 This is in addition to the homework mentioned above.

 Proofs: It is exceptionally difficult to grade proofs in WeBWorK, so I assign and grade those separately.
 Proofs are to be LATEXed.
 There are 34 spread throughout the semester, each worth 5 points.
+Please use Overleaf.
+Make an Overleaf project folder for this class, and share that folder with me.
+I will return my comments directly in the file.
+Please also use my homework template; it includes commands that make it easier to distinguish my comments from your original text.